Coventry Building Society

 The UK's largest coach operator, which was chosen as the first organisation to sign the Government's Military Covenant, also adorned its fleet with the Legion's iconic poppy logo to commemorate the Remembrance period.

 Tom Stables, Managing Director National Express UK Coach said: "The Royal British Legion's poppy logo is an incredibly powerful symbol that instantly evokes the enormous sacrifice made by the Armed Forces and their families both past and present.
 It's a real honour to carry the poppy on our coaches and we hope in doing so to play our part in promoting the Legion's work far and wide."

 Customers' booking coach travel online between October 23 and November 12 were given the opportunity to add £1 to their coach ticket, all of which will be donated straight to the Legion.

 As part of its military support package National Express also offers guaranteed interviews to Service leavers, the UK's largest travel discount for serving personnel at 60 per cent off standard fares and extra annual leave for staff in the Reserve Forces.

-Earlier this year Churchill Insurance donated £5 to The Royal British Legion for every home policy bought in June - this resulted in a fantastic overall donation of £20,000.
+In 2013 Churchill Insurance donated £5 to The Royal British Legion for every home policy bought in June - this resulted in a fantastic overall donation of £20,000.